 Apart from seeing bears in the wild, there was one thing we were really keen on doing in Canada.
 Actually, that’s not true, there were lots of things. 🙂

-Taking a scenic flight over Kluane National Park, a vast, icy wilderness that is home to the world’s largest non-polar icefield and Canada’s highest mountain, Mount Logan (5,959 m), was pretty high on our list of things to do.
+But taking a scenic flight over Kluane National Park, a vast, icy wilderness that is home to the world’s largest non-polar icefield and Canada’s highest mountain, Mount Logan (5,959 m), was pretty much at the top of our list of things to do.
 It ended up being second in our Top 5 experiences of our Canadian road trip.

 Read more: Tops & flops during six weeks in Canada

 We arrived in the Yukon amidst overcast and misty weather, after we already had plenty of that on the Inside Passage ferry trip.

 We had to wait out another drizzly, foggy day before the weather cleared up.
 But then it cleared up magnificently!
 The next day, we woke up to brilliant blue skies and puffy little clouds as far as you could see.
 But best of all, no wind.
 Just perfect for a scenic flight over Kluane National Park in early September.

 FLIGHTSEEING WITH ICEFIELD DISCOVERY